 SELECT 1 AS RowNumber

-Next, Double click or right click on the Derived Column Transformation to add new columns based on the variables.
+Next, Double click or right-click on the Derived Column Transformation to add new columns based on the variables.
 First, let me add a new column for the FirstName variable.

-As you can from the below screenshot, we are using the Type Cast function DT_STR to convert the variable value to string type of length 50.
+As you can from the below screenshot, we are using the Type Cast function DT_STR to convert the variable value to a string type of length 50.

-Please add the new columns for the remaining variables as well.
+Please add the new columns for the remaining variables, as well.

 Next, Double click on the OLE DB Destination to save these newly created columns into the SQL Server database.

-For now, we are connecting to SQL Tutorial database.
-I forgot to create a table in the SQL Server so, let me click the New button so that OLE DB Destination editor will automatically create a table for me.
+For now, we are connecting to the SQL Tutorial database.
+I forgot to create a table in the SQL Server so, let me click the New button so that the OLE DB Destination editor will automatically create a table for me.

-This is the table that was generated by the Ole DB.
+It is the table that was generated by the Ole DB.
 Remember, we removed the unwanted RowNumber column from this definition.

-Click on the Mappings tab to check whether the source columns are exactly mapped to the destination columns.
+Click on the Mappings tab to check whether the source columns exactly mapped to the destination columns.